top of page

 AIA CT Sustainable Architecture Award 2022

-Our clients asked us to take an existing 1930s house on over four acres in Greenwich, CT, and transform it into a modern oasis.
-The goals for this project were not only to modernize a second home and haven for the young New York City family, but to create a gathering and entertainment place for friends, family, and kids to have fun.
+Our clients asked us to take an existing 1930s house in Greenwich, CT, and transform it into a modern oasis.
+The goals for this project were not only to modernize a second home and haven for the young New York City family, but to create a gathering and entertainment place for friends, family, and kids.
 These desires - along with the clients’ sophisticated modern aesthetic - influenced the design significantly and led us, as architects, toward ‘breaking open’ the existing traditional structure to reveal spaces that are open, light-filled, and playful.

 Created a dining room onto itself that is at once formal and fun enough for everyday use.